Black holes with scalar hair: Extending from and beyond the Schwarzschild solution: Discussion

 \section{Discussion}

-In this letter, we present a pioneering study where we construct novel scalarized BH solutions beyond the GR framework.
+In this paper, we present novel scalarized BH solutions beyond the GR framework.
 These scalarized BH solutions are extended from the Schwarzschild one and non-Schwarzschild one found in the pure Einstein-Weyl gravity \cite{Lu:2015cqa}.

 Importantly, our direct solution of the full fourth-order EOMs was crucial for obtaining these novel solutions and uncovering new physics.
 By retaining the complete structure of the higher-derivative theory, we found solutions that differ significantly from those in the literature obtained from reduced second-order equations.
 In particular, our solutions go beyond the scalarized black holes found in 4-dimensional Einstein-scalar-Gauss-Bonnet theory \cite{Doneva:2017bvd,Silva:2017uqg,Antoniou:2017acq}, which are merely extensions of the Schwarzschild solutions in GR.
 We further studied the entropy and free energy of these new scalarized black holes.
 We find the solution extending from the Schwarzschild case exhibits higher entropy and lower free energy compared to the one extending from the non-Schwarzschild case.
 This indicates the Schwarzschild-extended solution is thermodynamically more stable.